Views expressed throughout are speculative possibilities. In no way should they be taken as doctrinal claims! Read with discernment.

 If we lack faith, God will allow us to fight our own battles, but we don’t need to.

-True Christians are separated from the rest of society when they dedicate themselves to living by Biblical principles.
+True followers of Christ are separated from the rest of society when they dedicate themselves to living by Biblical principles.

 Read 2Co 6:17 to verify this concept.
 Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you.
 God made a difference between the Israelites and the Egyptians, and we are to be different today.